 - In the fourth verse we see her trying to find a new job, in the former Soviet Republic of Georgia trying to learn some of those nasty tricks of the trade and setting herself up as a fence for religious and historical artifacts.

-- Claim to be or act like a specified kind of person: he set himself up as a crusader for higher press and broadcasting standardsMore example sentences
+- Claim to be or act like a specified kind of person (used to indicate skepticism as to someone’s right or ability to do so): he set himself up as a crusader for higher press and broadcasting standardsMore example sentences

 - I do not need bureaucrats or faculty members from distant fields telling me what to do, especially when they set themselves up as the ultimate arbiters of ethics and professional conduct.

 - Those post-war idealists were setting themselves up as communicators in opposition to persuasion, which was seen as a manipulative way of treating other people.

 - Anyway, I'm in no way setting myself up as an expert.

 - Some of the toys are considered highly collectable and a full set of toys from the range is highly prized.